-Once the subfloor and the carpet are completely dry, you may get a new carpet pad and lay your carpet back to its place.
-A once wet carpeting can be difficult to deal with, so if necessary, hire a professional to ensure that the carpet is installed properly and securely to prevent unsightly bulges and bunching.
+Once the subfloor and the carpet are completely dry, you may get a new carpet pad and lay your carpet back in its place.
+A once-wet carpeting can be difficult to deal with, so if necessary, hire a professional to ensure that the carpet is installed properly and securely to prevent unsightly bulges and bunching.

 Step 5: Clean Water Damaged Carpeting